choderalab/yank/docs/examples/index.rst

    Example 1: Absolute Binding of para-Xylene to T4-Lysozyme in Explicit Solvent <p-xylene-explicit>
    Example 2: Absolute Binding of Host cucurbit[7]uril with Guest molecule B2 in Implicit Solvent <host-guest-implicit>
+   Example 3: Hydration Free energy of Phenol in Explicit Solvent <hydration-phenol-explicit>
+   Example 4: Binding Free Energy of a large set of ligands for T4-Lysozyme, split by ``!Combinatorial`` argument <all-ligand-explicit>
    benzene-toluene-implicit
    benzene-toluene-explicit
    p-xylene-implicit